 Assigning responsibility: Complaints should be referred to the most appropriate institution or individual.
 When multiple partners are implementing REDD+ activities, clarity on roles and responsibilities for GRM implementation and response to particular complaints is essential.
 The referral process will likely depend on the type of issue raised and whether it is low or high risk.
-A simple categorization of complaints-i.e., type of issue raised and the effect on the environment/ claimant if the impacts raised in the complaint were to occur-may support faster referral to the appropriate party.
-The process of assigning cases is generally more successful when it is done in a way that is transparent for complainants.
-Ideally, the GRM would include criteria to refer cases to certain agencies or implementing partners so that GRM managers and stakeholders have a better understanding of the process and referrals are made consistently for similar cases and not seen as arbitrary.
+A simple categorization of complaints - i.e. type of issue raised and the effect on the environment/claimant if the impacts raised in the complaint were to occur - may support faster referral to the appropriate party.
+The process of assigning cases is generally more successful when it is done with the agreement of the complainant.